 - US Chamber's 25-Year Timeline to an Infrastructure DealThe U.S. Chamber had engaged in a nine-month blitz of advocacy, advertising, and grass roots organizing to urge the passage of the $1.2 trillion bipartisan Infrastructure Investment and Jobs Act.Learn More

 - How Infrastructure Impacts BusinessInvesting in America’s infrastructure is critical to staying competitive globally.
 Here's a guide for businesses to the current state of infrastructure in the U.S.Learn More

 To meet our growing challenges—like updating crumbling roads and bridges, addressing water quality, expanding broadband access, combatting climate change, and strengthening our energy security—the permitting process simply must be improved.

 The U.S. Chamber stands ready to collaborate across the business community and with all relevant stakeholders to ensure that small and disadvantaged communities are able to deliver affordable, high quality water that meets all applicable standards for citizens and businesses to rely on.

 For nearly 25 years, the U.S. Chamber has advocated for investment in our crumbling infrastructure system.
 We have brought together business and labor, Democrats and Republicans, and companies of every industry to move forward this urgent and overdue national priority.
 We will continue to work with partners in business and government to make the investment, find the workers, and get projects moving.
 There may be no better way to secure our nation’s long-term competitiveness.

 Demand for cleaner energy sources continues to grow and innovation is needed to support it.
 Red tape, lengthy approvals, and inefficiencies need to be removed.

-This Hill letter was sent to the Members of the U.S. House of Representatives, supporting H.R.
-7776, the "Water Resources Development Act."
+This Hill letter was sent to the Members of the United States Senate, supporting S. 4687, “Safeguarding the Homeland from the Threats Posed by Unmanned Aircraft Systems Act."